ec500-software-engineering/case-study-zywan/README.md

 6. Does the project lean more towards object oriented or functional components

 ![achitecture](diagram.png)
+6. The project lean more towards functional components.

 ## Analyze two defects in the project
 1. Does the issue require an architecture change, or is it just adding a new function or?